seita-f/Cloud-Accounting-App/README.md

 # Cloud-Accounting-App (CRUD)
 Each user can have his own account and make his expenses list.
 Besides that, he can edit/delete expense, add/delelete category and search item by date and name.
+There is also an analytics part showing summary of expenses and chart.

 ## Build With
 - Django